Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 3. Cao, L., Smith, J. R., Wen, Z., Yin, Z., Jin, X., and Han, J. “BlueFinder: Estimate Where a Beach Photo Was Taken.”
 In *WWW ’12 Companion*, pp. 469–470, New York, NY, USA, 2012. https://doi.org/10.1145/2187980.2188081

 <a id="ref4"></a>
+4. Clark, B., Kerrigan, A., Kulkarni, P. P., Cepeda, V. V., and Shah, M. “Where We Are and What We’re Looking At: Query-Based Worldwide Image Geo-localization Using Hierarchies and Scenes.”
+2023.

+<a id="ref5"></a>
-4. Haas, L., Skreta, M., Alberti, S., and Finn, C. “PIGEON: Predicting Image Geolocations.”
+5. Haas, L., Skreta, M., Alberti, S., and Finn, C. “PIGEON: Predicting Image Geolocations.”
 Accepted at CVPR 2024. arXiv:2307.05845. https://doi.org/10.48550/arXiv.2307.05845

-<a id="ref5"></a>
-5. Hays, J. and Efros, A. A. “IM2GPS: Estimating Geographic Information from a Single Image.”
-In *CVPR 2008*. (no DOI available)

 <a id="ref6"></a>
+6. Hays, J. and Efros, A. A. “IM2GPS: Estimating Geographic Information from a Single Image.”
+In *CVPR 2008*.

+<a id="ref7"></a>
-6. Howard, A. G., Zhu, M., Chen, B., Kalenichenko, D., Wang, W., Weyand, T., Andreetto, M., and Adam, H. “MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications.”
+7. Howard, A. G., Zhu, M., Chen, B., Kalenichenko, D., Wang, W., Weyand, T., Andreetto, M., and Adam, H. “MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications.”
 2017. https://arxiv.org/abs/1704.04861

-<a id="ref7"></a>
-7. Kolesnikov, A., Dosovitskiy, A., Weissenborn, D., Heigold, G., Uszkoreit, J., Beyer, L., Minderer, M., Dehghani, M., Houlsby, N., Gelly, S., Unterthiner, T., and Zhai, X. “An Image Is Worth 16×16 Words: Transformers for Image Recognition at Scale.”
-2021. (no DOI available)

 <a id="ref8"></a>
-8. Luo, G., Biamby, G., Darrell, T., Fried, D., and Rohrbach, A. “G³: Geolocation via Guidebook Grounding.”
-In *Findings of EMNLP 2022*, pp. 5841–5853. https://aclanthology.org/2022.findings-emnlp.430
+8. Kolesnikov, A., Dosovitskiy, A., Weissenborn, D., Heigold, G., Uszkoreit, J., Beyer, L., Minderer, M., Dehghani, M., Houlsby, N., Gelly, S., Unterthiner, T., and Zhai, X. “An Image Is Worth 16×16 Words: Transformers for Image Recognition at Scale.”
+2021.

 <a id="ref9"></a>
-9. Masone, C. and Caputo, B. “A Survey on Deep Visual Place Recognition.” *IEEE Access* 9:19516–19547, 2021. https://doi.org/10.1109/ACCESS.2021.3054937
+9. Larson, M., Soleymani, M., Gravier, G., Ionescu, B., and Jones, G. J. “The Benchmarking Initiative for Multimedia Evaluation: MediaEval 2016.” *IEEE MultiMedia* 24(1):93–96, 2017. https://doi.org/10.1109/MMUL.2017.9

 <a id="ref10"></a>
-10. Müller-Budack, E., Pustu-Iren, K., and Ewerth, R. “Geolocation Estimation of Photos Using a Hierarchical Model and Scene Classification.”
-In *ECCV 2018*, pp. 575–592. https://doi.org/10.1007/s11263-015-0830-0
+10. Luo, G., Biamby, G., Darrell, T., Fried, D., and Rohrbach, A. “G³: Geolocation via Guidebook Grounding.”
+In *Findings of EMNLP 2022*, pp. 5841–5853. https://aclanthology.org/2022.findings-emnlp.430

 <a id="ref11"></a>
-11. OpenAI.
-“GPT-4V(ision) System Card,” September 2023. (no DOI)
+11. Masone, C. and Caputo, B. “A Survey on Deep Visual Place Recognition.” *IEEE Access* 9:19516–19547, 2021. https://doi.org/10.1109/ACCESS.2021.3054937

 <a id="ref12"></a>
-12. Radford, A., Kim, J. W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., Sastry, G., Askell, A., Mishkin, P., Clark, J., Krueger, G., and Sutskever, I. “Learning Transferable Visual Models From Natural Language Supervision.”
-2021. (no DOI)
+12. Müller-Budack, E., Pustu-Iren, K., and Ewerth, R. “Geolocation Estimation of Photos Using a Hierarchical Model and Scene Classification.”
+In *ECCV 2018*, pp. 575–592. https://doi.org/10.1007/s11263-015-0830-0

 <a id="ref13"></a>
-13. Saurer, O., Baatz, G., Köser, K., Ladický, L., and Pollefeys, M. “Image-Based Geo-localization in the Alps.” *International Journal of Computer Vision* 116(3):213–225, Feb 2016. https://doi.org/10.1007/s11263-015-0830-0
+13. OpenAI.
+“GPT-4V(ision) System Card,” September 2023.

 <a id="ref14"></a>
-14. Seo, P. H., Weyand, T., Sim, J., and Han, B. “CPlaNet: Enhancing Image Geolocalization by Combinatorial Partitioning of Maps.”
-2018. (no DOI)
+14. Radford, A., Kim, J. W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., Sastry, G., Askell, A., Mishkin, P., Clark, J., Krueger, G., and Sutskever, I. “Learning Transferable Visual Models From Natural Language Supervision.”
+2021.

 <a id="ref15"></a>
-15. Suresh, S., Chodosh, N., and Abello, M. “DeepGeo: Photo Localization with Deep Neural Network.”
-2018. https://arxiv.org/abs/1810.03077
+15. Saurer, O., Baatz, G., Köser, K., Ladický, L., and Pollefeys, M. “Image-Based Geo-localization in the Alps.” *International Journal of Computer Vision* 116(3):213–225, Feb 2016. https://doi.org/10.1007/s11263-015-0830-0

 <a id="ref16"></a>
+16. Seo, P. H., Weyand, T., Sim, J., and Han, B. “CPlaNet: Enhancing Image Geolocalization by Combinatorial Partitioning of Maps.”
+2018.

+<a id="ref17"></a>
-16. Suresh, S., Chodosh, N., and Abello, M. “DeepGeo: Photo Localization with Deep Neural Network.”
+17. Suresh, S., Chodosh, N., and Abello, M. “DeepGeo: Photo Localization with Deep Neural Network.”
 2018. https://arxiv.org/abs/1810.03077

-<a id="ref17"></a>
-17. Tomešek, J., Cadík, M., and Brejcha, J. “CrossLocate: Cross-Modal Large-Scale Visual Geo-Localization in Natural Environments Using Rendered Modalities.”
-In *WACV 2022*, pp. 3174–3183, January 2022. (no DOI)

 <a id="ref18"></a>
+18. Tomešek, J., Cadík, M., and Brejcha, J. “CrossLocate: Cross-Modal Large-Scale Visual Geo-Localization in Natural Environments Using Rendered Modalities.”
+In *WACV 2022*, pp. 3174–3183, January 2022.

+<a id="ref19"></a>
-18. Tzeng, E., Zhai, A., Clements, M., Townshend, R., and Zakhor, A. “User-Driven Geolocation of Untagged Desert Imagery Using Digital Elevation Models.”
+19. Tzeng, E., Zhai, A., Clements, M., Townshend, R., and Zakhor, A. “User-Driven Geolocation of Untagged Desert Imagery Using Digital Elevation Models.”
 In *CVPR Workshops 2013*, pp. 237–244. https://doi.org/10.1109/CVPRW.2013.42

-<a id="ref19"></a>
-19. Weyand, T., Kostrikov, I., and Philbin, J. “PlaNet – Photo Geolocation with Convolutional Neural Networks.”
-In *ECCV 2016*. (no DOI)

 <a id="ref20"></a>
+20. Vo, N., Jacobs, N., and Hays, J. “Revisiting IM2GPS in the Deep Learning Era.”
+2017.

+<a id="ref21"></a>
+21. Weyand, T., Kostrikov, I., and Philbin, J. “PlaNet – Photo Geolocation with Convolutional Neural Networks.”
+In *ECCV 2016*.

+<a id="ref22"></a>
-20. Zamir, A. R. and Shah, M. “Image Geo-Localization Based on Multiple Nearest Neighbor Feature Matching Using Generalized Graphs.” *IEEE TPAMI* 36(8):1546–1558, 2014. https://doi.org/10.1109/TPAMI.2014.2299799
+22. Zamir, A. R. and Shah, M. “Image Geo-Localization Based on Multiple Nearest Neighbor Feature Matching Using Generalized Graphs.” *IEEE TPAMI* 36(8):1546–1558, 2014. https://doi.org/10.1109/TPAMI.2014.2299799